-Kathryn Wadel is an interdisciplinary mixed media artist and second-generation settler-Canadian who works and resides on the unceded and traditional territories of the Katzie First Nation and Kwantlen First Nation people.
+Kathryn Wadel is an interdisciplinary mixed media artist and second-generation settler-Canadian who works and resides on the unceded and traditional territories of the Coast Salish First Nations people.
 With a BFA degree from Emily Carr University, she utilizes painting, drawing, projection sculpture and community engagement to express contemporary relationships between art, culture, science and social practice.
 Kathryn’s work has been featured in various exhibitions and festivals in British Columbia and has work in private collections across Canada.

 In February 2017, Kathryn curated and participated in the group exhibition Spacial Perception And Creative Entropy (SPACE).
 The artwork in this exhibit investigated parallels between scientific and artistic pursuits to facilitate discourse between the two fields and ultimately challenge the material constructs of reality.